Comedy gold

 There is a specific, relatable comedy in watching suburban politeness crumble over something as trivial as historically inaccurate porch railings and neighborhood stop signs.
 This production captures the high-stakes absurdity of a local homeowners association meeting turned battle royale, making it a perfect recommendation for anyone who has ever found themselves trapped in a bureaucratic nightmare that could have been resolved with a single email.

-Titanique
+Titanique on Broadway

 Ages 13+